itsakap/TTT_Angular/README.md

 Firebase automatically creates a game for a visitor or places a visitor in an existing game.
 Should you enter a game and later navigate away from the page, Firebase will also delete your game.

-There are plans to revive this project in time for Season 8, if enough wo/manpower can be summoned to assemble the many voiceovers needed.
+There are plans to revive this project in time for Season 8, if enough wo/manpower can be summoned to compile the many voiceover mp3 files needed.
 Also possible: a different multiplayer game.